jleto6/glass-sync/README.md

 # GlassSync API

-GlassSync is a tool designed to streamline receiving and downloading media sent from Meta Ray-Ban Smart Glasses via Messenger.
+GlassSync is a Meta Glasses integration tool that automates syncing and downloading videos sent through Messenger from Meta View.

 It automates media retrieval by logging into a dedicated Messenger account, monitoring a specified chat thread with your main Facebook account (linked to your Meta Glasses), and downloading incoming media automatically.